 On the other hand, induction cooktops contain a copper coil beneath their burners that, when activated, creates an electromagnetic field of energy.
 The coil reacts to the pot or pan that is put on it, creating a current that works as a heat source.

 It’s important to use cooking pots with a magnetic base when utilizing an induction cooktop.
 Magnetic stainless steel, carbon steel, cast iron, and enameled cast iron are the cookware materials that function on an induction cooktop.
 You may use a magnet to see if your pot or pan is induction capable.

 Induction cookers can use magnets that are securely adhered to the bottom of the cooking pot.
 It will only operate with gas and electric cooktops and stoves otherwise.
 When buying new cookware, check to see whether the cookware is induction compatible or has the induction-ready mark on the box or on the bottom of the cookware (it looks like a coil).

 All Heavy Bottomed Cookware Can Be Used With Gas Cooktops

-Yes, practically all induction cookware may be used on a gas stove.
+Yes, practically all induction cookware on the best of the auto-ignition stove, Hob stove, and any other type of gas stove.
 There are just two exceptions: when the base steel of the cookware is extremely thin.
 Or if the exterior surface of the pan has been coated with a magnetic or non-stick coating.